 If we are being fully honest here, it’s totally ok if your crust cracks.
 Still tastes amazing!
-However to help avoiding it from cracking is not over cooking it.
+However, to help avoiding it from cracking is not overcooking it.
 When it gets near the end of the time, check on it.
 Don’t be afraid to add more time if it’s needed.
-You’ll want to add more time if the center of the pie moves a lot.
+You’ll want to add more time in the center of the pie moves a lot.

 How to Puree Pumpkin

 - Preheat the oven to 400 degrees Fahrenheit.